 Munich is working on solutions for the viable city of the future together with numerous partners from business and science.

-In an era of rethinking lifestyles in the name of resource conservation and supported by rapid technological advancement, Hybrid Energy Systems are experiencing a strong upsurge.
-Due to the multitude of possible combinations, hybrid energy systems can deliver highly efficient solutions for energy generation and can guarantee maximum performance.
+In the era of rethinking lifestyles in the name of resource conservation supported by rapid technological advancement, Hybrid Energy Systems are experiencing a strong upsurge.
+Due to the multitude of possible combinations, hybrid energy systems can deliver highly efficient solutions for energy generation and guarantee maximum performance.

-This offer targets energy providers, private companies, city administrations, households, mobility providers, mechanical engineering companies.
+This offer targets energy providers, private companies, city administrations, households, mobility providers and mechanical engineering companies.

 The objective of such an energy supply network is to achieve a balance between production and consumption.
-To achieve this, the seamless integration of various technologies linked to the generation, storage and consumption of energy is imperative, offering new niches for innovative solutions.
+To this end, the seamless integration of various technologies for generation, storage and consumption of energy, which offer new opportunities for innovative solutions, is necessary.

-Hybrid energy systems consist of at least two different energy sources which complement one another.
-The possible combinations of conventional and renewable energy resources enable an innovative and energy-efficient solution for cities, districts or individual households.
+Hybrid energy systems consist of at least two different energy sources, which complement each other.
+The possible combinations of conventional and renewable energy resources enable innovative and energy-efficient solutions for cities, districts or individual households.

-Due to increasing technical progress facilitating the emergence of new possibilities and innovation in this area, demand for hybrid energy systems has grown considerably.
-Cities have demonstrated particular interest in these solutions as they present a means of effectively managing supply and demand, improving energy security.
+Due to increasing technical progress facilitating emergence of new possibilities and innovations in this area, demand for hybrid energy systems has grown considerably.
+Cities have demonstrated particular interest in these solutions as they present a means of effective management of supply and demand thus improving energy security.

-A hybrid energy system is fully automatic and consists of at least one energy processing plant, a control system and a (short-term) energy storage unit for excess generated energy.
-Due to the closed-loop system, excess energy is stored and the consumption can be controlled.
+A hybrid energy system is fully automatic and consists of at least one energy processing plant, a control system and a (short-term) energy storage unit for excessively generated energy.
+Thanks to the closed-loop system, excessive energy is not lost and consumption can be controlled.

-This challenge can be met by four complementary technology paths:
+This can be achieved through four complementary technology paths:

 In the case of energy storage, small, decentralized battery-based lithium-ion batteries (approx. 1-20 kilowatts) are coupled to larger storage units of approx. 50 kilowatts to 5 megawatts (such as the redox flow technology further developed by Fraunhofer) Photovoltaic (PV) systems.